Dept. Of Education Fail: Teachers Lose Grants, Forced To Repay Thousands In Loans

 West also had a paperwork issue with his TEACH grant.
 He mistakenly omitted a date and signature on his annual certification form.
 When he finally realized what he'd done, West says, he sent in a completed form.

-But by then his paperwork was past-due.
+But by then his paperwork was past due.
 The company converted his grant to a loan.
 Furious, West repeatedly called FedLoan, assuming someone would be able to fix what he considered an innocent mistake.

 "I'm like, 'Let me talk to your supervisor.' " But West says the person on the other end of the phone told him, "You can talk to who you want and there's also an appeals process and you can try to appeal this if you want.
 But nobody ever wins."